 It starts by winding its way up the beautiful Gorge Road before running through Gumeracha, Birdwood, Mt Pleasant, Mt Torrens, Lobethal, and Lenswood before cutting back across to Gorge Road again.
 The storming descent is followed by a climb up Adelaide’s most popular climb, Norton Summit (Strava segment) before hitting the punchy Woods Hill Road.
 The stage finish is slightly downhill in Uraidla.

 Norton Summit isn’t steep enough for a sorting of the climbers but the stretch from Woods Hill to Uraidla should certainly see some gaps.
+There's some double-digit gradient punches that could open some splits in the group.
+It's a downhill drop into Uraidla and the finish line so anyone looking to spoil it for the sprinters will need a decent gap.
+This really is a potential Sagan stage as the Slovakian stallion has the climbing chops to stay ahead of the pure sprinters.
 I’m already looking forward to this one!

 BUPA fondo riders are in for a real treat.
 These are some of the best roads in South Australia.

 Stage 5 - McLaren Vale to Willunga Hill - 151.5 km